Specializations

 Art therapy, facilitated by a professional art therapist, effectively supports personal and relational treatment goals as well as community concerns.
 Art therapy is used to improve cognitive and sensorimotor functions, foster self-esteem and self-awareness, cultivate emotional resilience, promote insight, enhance social skills, reduce and resolve conflicts and distress, and advance societal and ecological change.

-If it makes sense in our work together, art therapy can support externalizing nonverbal and somatic experiences, or for mapping and getting to know parts of your internal system in IFS.
-No art skill or training is necessary.
+If it makes sense in our work together, art therapy can support your goals through creativity, externalization of challenges or experiences, and by mapping and getting to know parts of your internal system in IFS.

 canvas depicting colorful and black and white halves of insect